cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 For specific applications, it may be desirable to represent all numbers that can be represented as integers as such, even if they are used where floating point numbers are used for non-integers.
-{{-dcbor-orig}} defines a CDE application profile that enforces this for a certain subset of the integers.
+{{-dcbor-orig}} defines application-level deterministic representation rules that can be used with CDE to enforce this for a certain subset of the integers.

 Most CBOR applications so far have tended to get by with the kind of